 Increasing experience in NSW with co-location of sheep grazing and solar farms suggests the vegetation cover across the site will recover quickly once construction is completed.

-Depending on the final installed capacity, the solar farm will produce about one million megawatt hours of electricity each year, enough energy to power 150,000 typical NSW homes.
-It will help reduce greenhouse gas emissions by more than 600,000 tonnes of CO2 each year, equivalent to taking 190,000 cars off the road.
+Depending on the final installed capacity, the project will produce about one million megawatt hours of electricity each year, enough energy to power approximately 185,000 average Australian homes.

 The project includes a 200 MWh battery energy storage system, meaning it can dispatch energy when it is most needed during peak hours and provide important grid stability services.

-The solar farm can connect to the existing 330kV electricity transmission network.
+The project can connect to the existing 330kV electricity transmission network.

-The Stubbo Solar Farm and Battery Project has been assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979.
+Stubbo Solar has been assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979.

-The NSW Department of Planning, Industry and Environment (DPIE) is the responsible state planning authority for the project.
+The NSW Department of Planning and Environment (DPE) is the responsible state planning authority for the project.
 A scoping report for the project was submitted to the DPIE, outlining the project as well as a preliminary environmental impact assessment.
 In response the department issued the Secretary’s Environmental Assessment Requirements (SEARs) for the project.

 A range of assessments were carried out in line with these requirements, together making up the Environmental Impact Statement (EIS) for the project.
 The EIS covered all facets of the project impact, from environmental through to social.